 Where to Access the Manhattan Bridge

 The bridge is accessible on its Manhattan side from Canal Street, in Chinatown (not far from the Canal Street subway stops).
 The pedestrian entrance is at the juncture of Canal and Forsyth Streets.
 Cyclists enter at the Bowery, via the Division Street detour.
-For maps and Brooklyn directions, download an official map here.

 The Manhattan approach is marked by an elaborate, landmarked stone archway, colonnade, and plaza -- what is perhaps the most beautiful bridge approach in the city.
 Completed in 1915, and fully restored in 2001, the white granite was modeled after the Porte St. Denis in Paris and St. Peter's Square in Rome, and designed by Carrère and Hastings (the architectural firm behind the main branch of the New York Public Library).